enkore/i3pystatus/docs/configuration.rst

 ------------------

 The whole bar can be refreshed by sending SIGUSR1 signal to i3pystatus process.
+This feature is available only in standalone :py:class:`.Status` operation.

 To find the PID of the i3pystatus process look for the ``status_command`` you use in your i3 config file.